 If you are unable to log-on or complete your work for any reason, YOU MUST CONTACT ME ASAP!
 Excuses such as "The network was down," or "I could not figure out how to send the assignment through the assignments function" are not acceptable.
 In short, plan ahead and do not wait until the last minute to submit your assignments.
 It is always okay to turn in assignments early although discussion board postings should be done with the calendar schedule.

-Administrative Drop Policy: Due to Financial Aid and South Plains College requirements for participation/attendance a student who fails to turn in 5 assignments during the semester may be dropped with a grade of "X" or "F" from the course.
+Administrative Drop Policy: Due to Financial Aid and South Plains College requirements for participation/attendance a student who fails to turn in 3 assignments after the practice assignments (of week 1) during the semester may be dropped with a grade of "X" or "F" from the course.
 Assignments in this context refer to the written chapter assignments as well as test and/or postings to the discussion board.
-Your 4 practice assignments during the first week of class do count for a grade, BUT do not count toward these 5 misses.
+Your 4 practice assignments during the first week of class do count for a grade, BUT do not count toward these 3 misses.
+However, if you have not turned in any work by the time we need to certify our rosters, you will be dropped automatically.
+So, bottom line: DO THESE ASSIGNMENTS!

 Courtesy and Respect: I am your instructor, and though I may joke around with you please don't lose sight of the fact that I am still your instructor.
 So please do not address me with "hey," "yo," etc. Emails must also abide by Standard Written English.
 Standard Written English, courtesy and respect is expected in all manners of correspondence, and I will do the same.
-THANKS!!
+THANKS !!